 This collection contains original account and personal papers, probate records, and slave bills for the Cogswell and Russel Families of Gloucester, Ipswich, and Rowley Massachusetts.

 The Thirteenth Amendment to the United States Constitution made slavery and indentured servitude illegal in all areas subject to United States jurisdiction.
 Prior to the passage of this amendment, individual manumission documents and state-wide abolish acts in the northern states can provide information about ancestors that were freed prior to the federal abolition of slavery.
 For example, Pennsylvania passed “An Act for the Gradual Abolition of Slavery” on 1 March 1780 which specified that those born into slavery after the passing of the act would be free upon reaching the age of 21.
 The Act required that slaves be registered and those not recorded were to be freed.
 Due to this stipulation in the law, there are records of owners registering their slaves.
-The Family History Library has some of these records on microfilm at the county level.
-They also hold “ Manumissions and Indentures, ca. 1780-1840,” on microfilm which are arranged alphabetically by the slave owner’s name.
+The Family History Library has some of these records at the county level.
+They also hold “ Manumissions and Indentures, ca. 1780-1840,” which are arranged alphabetically by the slave owner’s name.

 The District of Columbia was the only place in the United States in which the Federal government provided monetary compensation to ex-slaveholders in 1862 when it passed a law to abolish slavery in the nation’s capital.
 Records of the petitions for compensation as part of this law have been compiled into a published volume, Compensated Emancipation in the District of Columbia: Petitions under the Act of April 16,1862.
 The claims include information on the claimant, the names of those in their service freed under the law, and the amount of compensation awarded.
 Often they include additional information about the former slaves, including where they were born and their occupation.